 Odesa Odessa, Ukraine Travel Guide

 Autumn (September-October): Layering is smart.
-A medium-weight jacket, sweaters, and long-sleeved shirts.
+A mid-sized-weight jacket, sweaters, and long-sleeved shirts.
 Sturdy trousers.
 A waterproof outer layer is highly recommended for rain.
-Winter (November-March): Pack the warmest layers.
+Winter (November-March): Pack the hottest layers.
 A heavy Winter coat, thermal underwear, thick sweaters are needed.
 Waterproof and insulated trousers give defense against snow and slush.
 A Warm hat, Gloves, and Scarf are not optional; they are needed for comfort.
 Waterproof boots with good grip are needed.

 Sturdy, closed-toe shoes are advisable at all times due to potential debris from shelling or uneven surfaces common in a conflict zone.
 They offer better protection than open footwear.